 ESPN College Gameday host Kirk Herbstreit gets paid a lot of money to talk about college football, whether on set or in the broadcast booth.
-He has a pretty strong opinion, too.
-There are very few instances where you see him left pretty speechless, but Thursday night was one of them.
+He has some pretty strong opinions, too.
+There are very few instances where you see him left pretty speechless, but August 29, 2019, was certainly one of them.

-Watching Clemson honor their College Football Playoff National Championship is great.
-So is watching the No. 1 team in the country take care of business.
+Watching Clemson University honor their College Football Playoff National Championship was great.
+So was watching the No. 1 team in the country take care of business.
 But before the game, when the cameras went to Kirk Herbstreit?s twin sons before their first collegiate game will be something he will never, ever forget.

-Watching Tye and Jake Herbstreit warm up is such a proud dad moment caught live on national television.
+Watching Tye and Jake Herbstreit warm up before the football game is such a proud dad moment caught live on national television.

 ?Oh yeah.
 There you go.
 How about that?
 That?s pretty cool.
 That?s pretty cool.
 That?s the first time they had the opportunity to be out here.
 Yeah, it?s pretty sweet.
-I can?t imagine what?s going through their minds tonight just being a part of this program.”
+I can?t imagine what?s going through their minds tonight just being a part of this program.?Advertisement

-No matter what happens during their careers with Clemson football team, the smile of Kirk Herbstreit, who played quarterback for the Ohio State Buckeyes, says it all.
+No matter what happens during their careers with Clemson football team, the smile of college football analyst Kirk Herbstreit, who played quarterback for the Ohio State Buckeyes, says it all.
 That was definitely a cool, under-the-radar moment to kickoff the college football season.

 You better believe he will be in the broadcast booth with Chris Fowler looking for his sons during warmups of the CFP National Championship Game between Clemson and LSU, too.